lcrawlab/ltsim/README.md

 `Rscript lt-sim.r /path/for/outputs --ind 2000 --k 0.1 --obs 200 --tot_snp_sim 1000 --frac_causal 0.1`

-Additional argument information and defaults for all other arguments can be seen with `Rscript lt-sim.r --help`:
+Additional usage information and defaults for all other arguments can be seen with `Rscript lt-sim.r --help`:

 ```
 usage: lt-sim.r [--] [--help] [--hierarchy] [--opts OPTS] [--seed SEED]